rachioko/NLP-with-Python/README.md

-# NLP-with-Python
+# Natural Language Processing
-Natural language Processing and any python codes involving text analysis
+My progress through the Natural language Processing branch of Machine Learning.
+With Python and R